dapr/docs/daprdocs/content/en/reference/components-reference/supported-secret-stores/file-secret-store.md

 }
 ```

-That is the expected behavior as the key is not present in the table above.
+This error is expected, since the `connectionStrings` key is not present, per the table above.

-On the other hand, requesting for flattened key `connectionStrings:sql` would result in a successful response with the following:
+However, requesting for flattened key `connectionStrings:sql` would result in a successful response, with the following:

 ```shell
 $ curl http://localhost:3501/v1.0/secrets/local-secret-store/connectionStrings:sql